1. Welcome & Club Identity

 Child Protection & Safeguarding

-• All coaches must hold valid Working with Children (Blue) Card
+• All junior and youth coaches must hold a current valid Working with Children (Blue) Card — required by law

-• Never be alone with a player; ensure another adult present
+• Never be alone with a player — ensure another adult is present at all times

 Injury Management Protocol